renovatebot/renovate/docs/usage/self-hosted-configuration.md

 }
 ```

-The search for repositories is not case-sensitive.
+The search for repositories is case-insensitive.

 **Regex**: